 Emily Hsu

-Emily began her Ph.D. journey in 2020, when the COVID-19 pandemic was at its peak.
+Emily began her Ph.D. journey when the COVID-19 pandemic was at its peak.
 During this time, her observations and experiences impressed upon her the paramount importance of examining individuals at work as emotional beings embedded within a network of relationships and, critically, within a dynamic, rapidly changing world.
 Emily’s research thus strives to investigate the following three streams in an interrelated, complementary fashion: emotions and the sociality of human experience, interpersonal relationships and dynamics, and the changing world of work.

 Education